1

 • FDA-prevented disasters: Maybe thalidomide (1,000 deaths)

-• Net: FDA has killed 4,000-10,000 people for every person it saved
+• Net: FDA policies may have contributed to 4,000-10,000 deaths for every person saved

 Under the decentralized framework for drug assessment, patients see real data on risks and benefits, then decide.
 Adults making informed choices about their own bodies.